markshust/docker-magento/README.md

 git init
 ```

 2. Download the Magento source code to the `src` folder with: `./bin/download 2.2.2`.
-Note that the default untar app is quite slow.
-If you want to speed that up install [7-Zip](http://www.7-zip.de/) and add it to your PATH.
-It will automatically use 7-Zip if it is available.
+Note that the default untar command is quite slow.
+If you want to speed that up install [7-Zip](http://www.7-zip.org/) and add it to your PATH.
+The script will automatically use 7-Zip if it is available.

 3. Copy magento into the docker container with `./bin/copymagento`.
-This is needed because of mounting restrictions from Windows to Docker.
-The folders `app/code`, `app/design` and `app/i18n` will however be mounted into the container for ease of development.
+This is needed because of permission restrictions of shared data in Windows.
+The folders `app/code`, `app/design` and `app/i18n` will however be shared with Windows for ease of development.

-4. Add an entry to `/etc/hosts` with your custom domain: `10.254.254.254 magento2.test` (assuming the domain  you want to setup is `magento2.test`).
+4. Add an entry to `/etc/hosts` with your custom domain: `127.0.0.1 magento2.test` (assuming the domain  you want to setup is `magento2.test`).
 Be sure to use a `.test` tld, as `.localhost` and `.dev` will present issues with domain resolution.

 5. Start your Docker containers with: `./bin/start`.